iihhyan/app-dev/README.md

 > "its a really good game"
 > "a lot of people are playing it"
 > "its gonna be the best thing ever"
+### The reasons why I think that this is gonna be the best game ever
+1. It's a Zelda game
+2. It's the sequel of *the* Zelda game
+3. It's made by Nintendo!